Visiting West Cornwall with children

 Other local woodlands include Trevaylor Woods near Penzance and Tehidy Woods near Redruth.
 National Trust garden Trengwainton, again near Penzance, encourages kids to run and explore with a range of traditional games.
 There are also plenty of places to work off some energy and stay active on rainy days.

 And there’s also the beauty of seaside food.
 Fish’n’chips eaten on the beach (watch out for the gulls) or licking the drips off an ice-cream cone.
-Make the most of real Cornish pasties – and maybe you’ll even get chance to barbecue your own line-caught mackerel on the beach (and if that’s a no-no for the kids, pick up some local sausages!).
+Make the most of real Cornish pasties – and maybe you’ll even get chance to barbecue your own line-caught mackerel on the beach (and if that’s a no-no for the kids, pick up some local sausages from the farm shop at Splattenridden).

 Sorry – we probably got a bit breathless there!
 As you can tell, we’re really enthusiastic about how much there is in West Cornwall for kids.
 From super-organised families who like pre-booked activities, to those who just want to hang out on the beach for a week, there will be plenty to occupy you and your children in St Ives.